-Specify the email address to receive confirmation of delivery on the EMAILTO parameter by specifying a type of CFM.
+Specify the email address to receive confirmation of delivery on the EMAILTO parameter by specifying a type of \CFM.

-NO No confirmation of delivery is requested.
-YES The message includes a request that the recipient return confirmation of delivery.
+o \NO No confirmation of delivery is requested.

+o \YES The message includes a request that the recipient return confirmation of delivery.
+When the message is opened confirmation of delivery.
 When the message is opened, if you have not switched off this feature, the client software will either send a confirmation message back to the sender of the email or ask you whether you wish to send such a confirmation.